artefactual/archivematica-docs/user-manual/transfer/import-metadata.rst

 Importing descriptive metadata with metadata.csv
 ------------------------------------------------

-Archivematica natively supports the `Dublin Core Metadata Element Set`_, the basic 15 Dublin Core metadata elements.
+Archivematica natively supports Dublin Core's `DCMI Metadata Terms`_, which includes the basic 15 elements from the `Dublin Core Metadata Element Set`_.
 Using the metadata.csv method, users can also include :ref:`non-Dublin Core metadata <non-dc-metadata>`.
 Archivematica is able to pass Dublin Core metadata to AtoM or ArchivesSpace, but not non-Dublin Core metadata.

 .. note::